 Collegians’ Careers Evening: Monday 18 March, Memorial Hall, commencing at 7.30pm

 Thanks to the generous support of the Old Scholars, parents and friends of the School, the Careers Evening is being held again this year.
-The Evening is aimed at boys in Year 10 and 11 and all Year 10 boys are expected to attend as the evening is an integral part of their Personal Learning Plan (PLP).
-Year 12 boys are most welcome and would benefit from speaking to practitioners about their careers.
+The Evening is aimed at students in Year 10 and 11 and all Year 10 students are expected to attend as the evening is an integral part of their Personal Learning Plan (PLP).
+Year 12 students are most welcome and would benefit from speaking to practitioners about their careers.

 The University Clinical Aptitude Test (UCAT) is an admissions test used by many universities in Australia and New Zealand in their selection process for their medical, dental and clinical science degree programmes.
 The UCAT ANZ test replaces the UMAT (Undergraduate Medical and Health Sciences Admission Test) this year.
 The test helps universities to select applicants with the most appropriate abilities and professional behaviours required for doctors and dentists to be successful in their clinical careers.
 The UCAT is a computer-based test delivered in Pearson VUE test centres throughout Australia, New Zealand and at some overseas locations.

 Registration for the UCAT opens on March 1 and closes on 17 May.
 The UCAT is a two-hour computer-based test consisting of five separately timed subtests, each of which contains a number of questions in a multiple-choice format.
 The test sittings are held between 1 and 31 July.
 For a listing of universities requiring the UCAT, please click here.
 For more details of the UCAT, go to https://www.ucat.edu.au/ucat-anz/.